 Feeling secure with specialist window film

-One way that more homeowners and tenants are gaining this feeling of security is by installing specialist window film on their windows and patio doors.
+Sussex Glazing Services advise: one way that more homeowners and tenants are gaining this feeling of security is by installing specialist window film on their windows and patio doors.
 For many of us the nightmare scenario of waking up and hearing someone rustling downstairs is a constant, nagging stressor at the back of our minds.
 So how does window film help?

 Window film is bonded to your Windows and patio doors.
 In fact, any glass can take the window film and receive the many benefits that it provides.
 From a security standpoint the window film is attached to the glass, and therefore when the glass is broken it doesn’t shatter on the floor, but rather it holds to window film.
 Specialist security film is virtually impenetrable.
 Burglars that are faced with the challenge of trying to get through this window film are far more likely to be seen than they are to get through it.